Humboldt Residency Programme

 Humboldt Residency Programme 2023

-The Humboldt Residency Programme 2023 convenes under the title “Our Precious Resources: Pathways to a Secure and Sustainable Future” and examines, how a changed use of resources can pave the way to a sustainable – and with that secure – future.
-By exploring the interface of global ecological urgency, political volatility, and societal conditions the programme aims to foster a wide-ranging exchange between scientific and non-scientific stakeholders to inspire solutions for the most pressing questions currently facing humankind.
+The Humboldt Residency Programme 2023 convened under the title “Our Precious Resources: Pathways to a Secure and Sustainable Future” and examined, how a changed use of resources can pave the way to a sustainable – and with that secure – future.
+By exploring the interface of global ecological urgency, political volatility, and societal conditions the programme aimed to foster a wide-ranging exchange between scientific and non-scientific stakeholders to inspire solutions for the most pressing questions currently facing humankind.

 Humboldt Residency Programme 2022